-100 Easy Ways How To Save Money Every Month
+100 Easy Ways to Save Money Every Month

 I don't even pretend to understand what exactly happened with the banks and stock markets that has put the world into the financial mess that it is in, all that I do know is that every month it gets a little more difficult to make ends meet.

-Credit Crunch, National Debt, Recession and Tighter budgets don't mean a lot to me, I didn't cause any of this, so why is it that I feel like I am the one who has to pay for it all?
+The credit crunch, national debt, recession, and tighter budgets don't mean a lot to me, I didn't cause any of this, so why is it that I feel like I am the one who has to pay for it all?

-Less money in my pocket, more tax on my earnings and higher prices on the high street all mean that I have had to tighten my belt and try to make savings on my spending in any way that I can.
+Less money in my pocket, more taxes on my earnings, and higher prices on the high street all mean that I have had to tighten my belt and try to make savings on my spending in any way that I can.

 This article shows some of the ways that I have managed to save money on my everyday living.

 20 Ways to Save Dollars on Your Grocery Shopping

 Food, drinks, cleaning products, and personal hygiene products are all the essential items that we buy on our monthly trip to the supermarket, and every month the cost of these items seems to be more than you paid the previous month.

 By shopping wisely and taking a little more time to go around the store you can save $50–$100 every month.